pawelc/docs/toread1.md

+Neural GPUs Learn Algorithms
-Learning to Predict by the Methods of Temporal Differences Evolving Neural Turing Machines for Reward-based Learning Scaling Memory-Augmented Neural Networks with Sparse Reads and Writes
+Backpropagation through time: what it does and how to do it Learning to Predict by the Methods of Temporal Differences Evolving Neural Turing Machines for Reward-based Learning Scaling Memory-Augmented Neural Networks with Sparse Reads and Writes